jonataseduardo/guardrails/docs/pydoc_google.md

             IOError: An error occurred accessing the smalltable.
         """

-Similarly, this variation on `Args:` with a line break is also allowed:

-    def fetch_smalltable_rows(
-        table_handle: smalltable.Table,
-        keys: Sequence[bytes | str],
-        require_all_keys: bool = False,
-    ) -> Mapping[bytes, tuple[str, ...]]:
-        """Fetches rows from a Smalltable.

-        Retrieves rows pertaining to the given keys from the Table instance represented by table_handle.
-String keys will be UTF-8 encoded.

-        Args:
-          table_handle:
-            An open smalltable.Table instance.
-          keys:
-            A sequence of strings representing the key of each table row to fetch.
-String keys will be UTF-8 encoded.
-          require_all_keys:
-            If True only rows with values set for all keys will be returned.

-        Returns:
-          A dict mapping keys to the corresponding table row data fetched.
-Each row is represented as a tuple of strings.
-For
-          example:

-          {b'Serak': ('Rigel VII', 'Preparer'),
-           b'Zim': ('Irk', 'Invader'),
-           b'Lrrr': ('Omicron Persei 8', 'Emperor')}

-          Returned keys are always bytes.
-If a key from the keys argument is missing from the dictionary, then that row was not found in the table (and require_all_keys must have been False).

-        Raises:
-          IOError: An error occurred accessing the smalltable.
-        """

 #### 3.8.4 Classes

 Classes should have a docstring below the class definition describing